Analysis and Synthesis of Switched Optimization Algorithms: Switched Optimization Algorithms

-One concrete example of switched optimization algorithms is in the case of time-varying network delays.
-Example graphs $\gs$ associated to two time-varying delays models are shown in Figure~\ref{fig:logic}.
-Figure~\ref{fig:logic:a} shows a graph that encodes delays taking values $s_k\in 2..5$ with a bounded rate of change of $|s_{k+1}-s_k|\leq 1$.
-The graph in Figure~\ref{fig:logic:b} describes the packet drop case as a reset system: the delay $s_k$ either increases by one (packet drop) or snaps to 0 (successful packet transmission) up to a maximum delay of $3$.
+\rw{An example of a switched optimization algorithm is a gradient descent scheme with stepsize $\gamma$ under time varying delay $h_k$ as described by $z_{k+1} = z_k-\gamma \nabla f(z_{k-h_k})$ for all $k \in \N$.
+Example graphs $\gs$ associated with two time-varying delay models are shown in Figure~\ref{fig:logic}.
+Figure~\ref{fig:logic:a} shows a graph that encodes delays taking values $h_k\in \{2, \ldots, 5\}$ with a bounded rate of change $|h_{k+1}-h_k|\leq 1$ for all $k \in \N$.
+The graph in Figure~\ref{fig:logic:b} describes the packet drop case as a reset system: the delay $h_k \in \{0, 1, 2, 3\}$ either increases by one every time step (packet drop) or drops to 0 (successful packet transmission).
+The maximum possible delay is $3$ steps, upon which the next delay is 0.